SWNRG/TriCloudEdge-Testbed/readme.md

 <img src="pics/john_doe.png" alt="TriCloudEdge v3.0 Architecture" width="700">

+**TriCloudEdge v3.0**, is a three-tier IoT system designed to distribute tasks across a **Far-Edge, Edge, and Cloud Continuum**.
+An ESP32-CAM at the far-edge detects a face, crops the image, and sends it to a more powerful ESP32-S3 acting as the edge server.
+The edge device then tries to recognize the face against a local database; if the face is not found, the image is forwarded to the CLoud (AWS) for more intensive analysis with services like Amazon Rekognition.
+This architecture can have speed and resource efficiency by processing data at the right level, utilizing WebSockets for edge communication and HTTP & MQTT for cloud integration.

 **⚠️ TriCloudEdge v3.0: Major Updates (No compatibility with v2.0**

 This version is **not backward-compatible** with v2.0.
 The architecture, codebase, and setup have been restructured for robustness, scalability, testing, and usability.
 The previous v2.0 code is in [v2.0.0 tag](https://github.com/georgevio/TriCloudEdge/tree/v2.0.0) for reference only.